 Psychologist Evaluation

-Often, we'll have a psychologist evaluate the person and let them write a report, and they will assess whether that person is likely to commit another related offense.
+Often, we'll have a psychologist evaluate the person and write a report, assessing whether that person is likely to commit another related offense.

-If they're not likely to commit another offense, the psychiatrist can give some good reasons why this offense occurred and provide some excellent ideas about how it can not happen again.
+If they're unlikely to commit another offense, the psychiatrist can offer compelling reasons why this offense occurred and provide valuable suggestions on how it can be prevented from happening again.

 That puts you in a solid position to argue that you shouldn't have to plead to a sexual battery.
 You shouldn't have to register as a sex offender.
-Come up with an alternative charge prosecutor.
+Instead, we can devise an alternative charge that is more suitable for your case.
+This is a key part of the legal strategy in a sex crime defense case.

 Give me a chance.
 Give me a break.
 This was an aberration.
 These are the types of arguments that have to be made if you want to succeed in a sex crime defense case.